DownD/HomesProject/README.md

 ## House data collector
 A module that aims to scrap data from portuguese real estate websites.
-Currently is stores the data into a MongoDB database.
+Currently it stores the data into a MongoDB database.

 ### Supported websites
 - [Imovirtual](https://www.imovirtual.com/)